“Dr. Melfi’s Very Own Episode”

 Still, it’s a shame that Melfi’s plight is so casually incorporated into the surrounding “nothing happens” fare.
 Elsewhere in the episode, Janice continues her petty argument with Livia’s former housemaid, Svetlana, over the theft of her prosthetic leg.
 Her storyline is mostly used as comic relief, and she ends the episode getting roughed up by some Russians, finding herself “born again” in the grace of God.
 Tony visits her in the hospital: “All this soul-searching, it’s always on my fucking time!”

 Meanwhile, Ralphie tries to bond with the ever-arrogant Jackie Jr., bringing the kid along on some mob-related errands.
 In fact, Ralphie is starting to become even more arrogant and annoying than his young protégé.
-He acts out after Tony passes him over as capo of the Aprile crew, instead giving the promotion to Gigi Cestone.
+He acts out after Tony passes him over as capo of the Aprile crew, suggesting future turmoil to come.

 Additional headaches come in the form of Johnny Sack’s move to New Jersey.
 The NYC underboss claims he only bought the house because of his wife, but Tony knows a watchful eye when he sees one.
 Sack didn’t move across the bridge for the lower property taxes and scenic locale.

 A particularly haunting scene involves her in line at a fast-food joint, dropping her soda after seeing a picture of Jesus Rossi on the wall, thus giving the episode its title.
-Also of note is her nightmarish dream sequence, which focuses on her subconscious desire for poetic justice — Jesus Rossi being mauled by a Rottweiler.
+Another memorable moment is her nightmarish dream sequence, which focuses on her subconscious desire for poetic justice — Jesus Rossi being mauled by a Rottweiler.